Hashimoto’s Syndrome - Thyroiditis

 What is Hashimoto’s Syndrome?

-When you have Hashimoto’s, your immune system attacks and damages your thyroid.
-If there’s enough damage, your thyroid can’t make enough of its important hormones triiodothyronine (T3) and thyroxine (T4), which regulate metabolism in cells throughout your body.
-Similar to how a lightbulb can’t shine without electricity, your thyroid can’t properly produce thyroid hormones without iodine.
+When you have Hashimoto’s, your own immune system attacks and damages your thyroid.
+If there’s enough damage, your thyroid may not be able to make enough triiodothyronine (T3) and thyroxine (T4).
+These thyroid hormones regulate metabolism in cells throughout your body.
+Like how a lightbulb can’t shine without electricity, your thyroid can’t properly produce thyroid hormones without iodine.
 As a result, this can slow many important body functions and make you feel unwell.

-Hashimoto’s SymptomsThe hypothyroidism of Hashimoto’s disease is often mild and you may have no symptoms, especially early in the disease.
+Hashimoto’s SymptomsThe hypothyroidism of Hashimoto’s disease is often mild, and you may have no symptoms, especially early in the disease.
 As Hashimoto’s progresses, you may start to feel symptoms.
 The disease’s progress can be relatively quick or gradual.
-And it’s hard to predict which symptoms you could develop, because thyroid hormones affect every cell and organ of the body:
+It’s hard to predict which symptoms you could develop, because thyroid hormones affect every cell and organ of the body: